1A metal pan with an outer pan of hot water, used for keeping food warm.

 - The second one broke three plates, a nice chafing dish, and a food processor, and all he was trying to do was mix up some tuna salad.

 - At home, the cooked meat can be kept hot in a warm oven, in a chafing dish or slow cooker, or on a warming tray.

-1.1A metal pan containing a spirit lamp or burning charcoal, used for cooking at table.
+1.1A metal pan, typically one containing an alcohol lamp, used for cooking at the table.

 - As Elizabeth David has explained, this device ‘ultimately became the elegant silver-plated chafing dish set over a spirit lamp and used for the table cookery of Edwardian dishes’.

 - Methanol is often encountered in everyday life because it is a common solvent for household products as well as being used as fuel for chafing dishes.

 - Now, if you will - if you can - imagine all of these things piled up together into a single tray, the tray perched on top of a handmade, tabletop sort of Sterno-fueled chafing dish, so that you've got this tower of: everything.